 “Integrated Dental and Medical Care is Only a Matter of Time”

 “The big question we are facing is how to adapt our operations going forward.
 Examining patients to the same extent as we do today will not work in the long run.
 We need to supplement physical examinations with digital consultations.
 That way, we can keep up continuity of care, while making sure the physical examinations benefit the patients who really need them,” explains Christer Stenvinkel.

 Digitalisation in the Midst of a Burning Pandemic

-The pandemic in the past year has delayed development.
+The pandemic meant delays in development.
 At the same time, Christer and Anna describe how lucky it was to have a digital consultation that made it possible for them to identify the acute patients at risk of carrying an infection.
-Thanks to digitilisation, they were able to refer these patients to clinics specifically equipped for Covid-19 patients.
+Thanks to digitalisation, they were able to refer these patients to clinics specifically equipped for Covid-19 patients.

 “It is also difficult for patients to judge for themselves how extensive an injury is, if it is only a small chip or if half the tooth is damaged.
 It also makes a big difference to our assessment to be able to see in advance how extensive the damage is and then decide what effort is required,” Anna continues.

 Another area where digital tools have saved many resources is in orthodontics.